Core Faculty

 Role

 Dr. Reger is a suicide prevention researcher and health services investigator.
-He is the Chief of Psychology at VA Puget Sound Health Care System.
-He specializes in military and Veteran suicide prevention.
+He is the Chief of Psychology at VA Puget Sound Health Care System and specializes in military and veteran suicide prevention.

 Background